aziontech/azion-samples/samples/node-async-hooks/readme.md

 ## Usage

-This code is designed to be run on Azion Edge Runtime.
-It demonstrates how to use AsyncLocalStorage to maintain context across asynchronous operations, which can be particularly useful in scenarios such as request handling in a web server, where you might need to keep track of request-specific data across multiple asynchronous operations.
+This code is designed to run on **Azion Edge Runtime** and demonstrates how to use AsyncLocalStorage to maintain context across asynchronous operations.
+It can be particularly useful in scenarios such as request handling in a web server, where you might need to keep track of request-specific data across multiple asynchronous operations.